 Leafy greens dominate this table, but keep in mind that it will take multiple servings of most of these to get to 100 calories.

-Note that kidney beans, lentils, and sesame seeds still rank well on this list, in addition to the earlier tables, which shows they’re a very practical way for most people to get a lot of iron.
+Note that kidney beans, lentils, and sesame seeds still rank well on this list, in addition to the earlier tables, which shows they’re a very practical way for most people to avoid an iron deficiency.

-The 3 Main Types of Vegan Foods That Are High in Iron
+The 3 Main Types of Plant Foods That Are High in Iron

 The table and graphs above are not 100% complete, but I included every vegan food I could find or think of that has iron.